If you have an emergency or are worried about your pet, it is always best to phone us first.

 How do I deal with wounds?

 Any large wound that is deep or gaping needs to be seen the same day.
-Wounds caused by dog bites should always be treated as an emergency – they may look superficial but often are deeper, tissues may be severely crushed, and this type of wound readily becomes infected, even when antibiotics have been prescribed immediately after the injury.
-Even so, the early use of antibiotics can often prevent severe infections, reduce the risk of severe complications and reduce the overall cost of treatment.
+Wounds caused by dog bites should always be treated as an emergency – they may look superficial but often are deeper, tissues may be severely crushed, and this type of wound readily becomes infected.
 For simple superficial wounds, clean with salt water (1 teaspoon salt to 1 pint warm water).
 Do not use antiseptics or disinfectants.
 It is often a good idea to remove and cut away any hair that is stuck to the wound.
 If there are signs of swelling, redness, pus or pain seek veterinary attention.
 Try to stop the patient scratching or licking any wound.
 Protection collars, vests, socks and bandages may all help

 Pulled nails can bleed a lot but are not life-threatening, so cover with a plastic bag and seek veterinary attention.
 Often the remaining nail needs to be removed under sedation or anaesthetic.
 Pulled or torn nails are often very painful.